gmalivenko/pytorch2keras/README.md

 ## Important notice

-In that moment the only PyTorch 0.2 and PyTorch 0.4 (in master) is supported.
+In that moment the only PyTorch 0.2 and PyTorch 0.4 (in master) are supported.

 To use converter properly, please, make changes in your `~/.keras/keras.json`: